 Much like the flame of a candle can only be preserved by sharing – by using it to light other candles – the only way to preserve what is precious for our identity as individuals and as members of a group is by sharing it with others down through generations.
 All human groups have a desire to live on for eternity.
-The ways we do this are by expressing our culture, and by sharing our creativity, our history and our sense of humanity.
+The ways we do this are by expressing our culture and by sharing our creativity, our history and our sense of humanity.

-It was that Sunday morning I truly understood that part of our mandate to preserve and share stories like Judy’s.
-Through her story, and the stories of many others found here in the Museum, visitors have the opportunity to keep a flame burning, and to share that flame with others.
+It was on that Sunday morning that I truly understood that part of our mandate to preserve and share stories like Judy’s.
+Through her story and the stories of many others found here in the Museum, visitors have the opportunity to keep a flame burning, and to share that flame with others.